Calcium Oxalate Stones in Dogs: Diagnosis & Symptoms

 Treatment and Prevention

-Because calcium oxalate stones cannot be dissolved, treatment often involves a costly surgery or techniques to break the stones into smaller pieces that can pass out in the urine.
+Because calcium oxalate stones cannot be dissolved, treatment often involves costly surgical removal or techniques to break the stones into smaller pieces that can pass out in the urine.

 Unfortunately, there is a high chance of recurrence after dogs develop calcium oxalate stones.
 In fact, approximately 50% of dogs that have undergone surgery for stones will develop new calcium oxalate stones within three years unless proper prevention is instituted.